Federal Circuit Court of Australia: History

+The Federal Circuit and Family Court of Australia comprises two divisions:

+Division 1 (a continuation of the Family Court of Australia) deals with family law matters.

+Division 2 (a continuation of the Federal Circuit Court of Australia) deals with family law, migration and general federal law matters.

 Chief Judges

-The Court has a Chief Judge (previously known as the Chief Federal Magistrate when the Court was called the Federal Magistrates Court).

 Only three people have served as Chief Judge or Chief Federal Magistrate.
 All three have subsequently (or concurrently) held the office of Chief Justice of the Family Court of Australia.
 They are: